joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 + #include "LWIP/Target/ethernetif.h"
 ```

-Second we need to change some variables to extern since they will be generated in our `eth.c` file.
+Secondly, we need to change some variables to `extern` since they will be defined in our `eth.c` file.
 Change the following variables:

 ```diff
 - ETH_DMADescTypeDef  DMARxDscrTab[ETH_RX_DESC_CNT]; /* Ethernet Rx DMA Descriptors */